Can smoking cause a sore throat?

 Regular smoking can have all sorts of impacts on your health.
 It can turn your fingernails and teeth yellow, cause erectile dysfunction in men and even affect your fertility.
 According to the NHS, it can even impact your mental health and your mood, making you feel anxious and irritable.
 But as well as all these things, one of the biggest impacts of smoking is on your throat, airways and lungs.

 If you’re a regular smoker, or frequently breathe in secondhand smoke, you may find that you have a scratchy, irritated or sore throat.
 The irritation is caused by the hot, dry air that removes any moisture from the throat that helps to keep it lubricated.
 The smoke and toxins within cigarettes can also irritate and even damage the delicate tissue that lines the throat, causing pain in the area.
 This is why you may also experience frequent coughing and a swollen throat.
 Symptoms can worsen if you have pre-existing health conditions, such as asthma, bronchitis or emphysema.

 However, a sore throat may not necessarily be caused by the contents of the cigarettes themselves.
 Smoking can weaken your immune system, making you more prone to throat infections that can cause a sore throat.
 These infections include the common cold, flu, strep throat, glandular fever and more.
 When you smoke, you’re more susceptible to these kinds of illnesses, and therefore a sore throat may be a side effect.

-The biggest danger of smoking is cancer and, in extreme cases, a sore throat can be caused by throat cancer .
+One of the biggest dangers of smoking is cancer and, in extreme cases, a sore throat can be caused by throat cancer.
 If your sore throat persists for longer than one week, you should seek medical advice from a GP.
 They will be able to examine the area and suggest next steps or treatment.